mumairnawaz/football-analytics-warehouse/README.md

 ## Competitive Balance by League

-💡 **Insight**
-Domestic leagues such as LaLiga and the Premier League show wider performance gaps than the Champions League, indicating uneven competitiveness.
+Domestic leagues exhibit significantly wider competitiveness gaps than the Champions League, indicating a higher concentration of performance among top teams.
+As visualized, LaLiga and the Premier League show competitiveness gaps exceeding 100 points in 2024, compared to sub-50 gaps in the Champions League.
+This suggests that domestic leagues are more frequently dominated by a small group of elite clubs.

+From a commercial standpoint, uneven competitive balance can:

+- Reduce long-term fan engagement

+- Increase predictability of outcomes

+- Concentrate commercial value around top clubs

+The Champions League’s comparatively tighter gap supports its positioning as a more competitively balanced global product.

 <p align="center">
   <img src="visuals/League%20Competitiveness.png" width="92%">